pragmaticlinuxblog/yasymon/README.md

 `exit`

-All users on your system can now run Yasymon simply by typing `yasymon` in the terminal.
+All users on your system can now run Yasymon, simply by typing `yasymon` in the terminal.

 ### Clean up

-After completing the Yasymon installation, you can remove the cloned git repository:
+After completing the Yasymon installation, you can remove the cloned Git repository:

 `rm -rf ~/yasymon`